 Gemba Walk Checklist for Remote Teams

-SAFe — scaled Agile framework — encourages lean practices from production systems.
-In this article, we focus on one of the most common of those practices: the Gemba Walk.
-Or to go see what is actually going on where valuable work happens.
+A Gemba Walk is one of the most common practices in SAFe — which is a scaled Agile framework that encourages lean practices from production systems.
+Put simply, a Gemba Walk means to go see what is actually going on where valuable work happens.

 Gemba Walk literally means “the actual place” in Japanese and more or less refers to an onsite observation.
 It is all about making sure that you as a manager will make the right decision by going to the actual source of real work.

 In an industry context, that means getting up from the desk and walking along the production lines.
 But in a software context, it is more abstract.
 One thing is certain: you have to go beyond PowerPoint decks, emails, and other static forms of information that is not a real-time view of where value-adding work happens.